shannonlucas/lgbtq-flag-stickers/README.md

 ### Template

-The blank template used for the flags is located at the top level of the project as the file `flag-template.ai`.
+The blank template used for the flags is located at the top level of the project as the file `flag-template.ait`.

 ## Downloading